maniac0112/simple_fs/README.md

 # simple_fs

-(The project is in progress, as there are some bugs :( ) The driver code and the code for disk simulation was taken from: https://www.cse.iitb.ac.in/~mythili/os/
+(The project is in progress, as there are some bugs)

+The driver code and the code for disk simulation was taken from: https://www.cse.iitb.ac.in/~mythili/os/

 The objective of this project was to create a lightweight and efficient